Sphereon-SDK/blockchain-proof-sdk/javascript/docs/RegistrationApi.md

 var streamLocation = new BlockchainProof.StreamLocation(); // StreamLocation | The stream locations on storage

 var opts = {
-  'requestId': "requestId_example" // String | Optional request id
+  'requestId': "requestId_example", // String | Optional request id
+  'secret': "secret_example" // String | An alternate secret key in base 64 format that overrides the value in your configuration.
 };

 var callback = function(error, data, response) {